GourSE/telegram_bot/README.md

   - to disable default chat
     > a one time method to disable default chat if default chat is set in config.cfg
     - `/reset`
+  - to set typing
+    > a one time method to turn on/off typing
+    - `/typing <0/1>`
+      - 0 - off
+      - 1 - on

 -------